 Children will also have home-school books for communicating key information and successes, such as team points.
 We encourage parents to sign these books on a weekly basis.

 There are formal consultation evenings in the Autumn and Spring terms, and an annual report is sent to parents towards the end of the Summer term.
 Curriculum evenings give parents the opportunity to see at first hand how various parts of the curriculum are taught.
-Parents are invited to class assemblies once a term to see their children perform.
+Parents are invited to class assemblies once a year to see their children perform.

 All newsletters are available electronically via the website and often additional pictures are only available online.
 Urgent notices are placed on the community notice board close to the main gate or are posted on the website.

 Please note that in the unlikely event of a school closure, information will be published on the school website and broadcast on local radio stations.
 Please do not contact the school office as this can block the lines for urgent calls.

 If you wish to take your child out of school, please complete an absence request form from the school office.
 Schools are no longer able to grant any leave of absence during term time unless there are exceptional circumstances.